IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 workflow_file_system
-  Nickname of the system on which the specified workflow definition file and any related files reside.
+  Nickname of the system on which the specified workflow definition file resides, along with any related files.

   | **required**: False